oliviawestmacottssw/SSW.Rules.Content/rules/do-you-choose-the-best-method-of-authentication-for-your-situation/rule.md

-​**Use this option if...**
+**Use this option if...**

-- You want a side project to learn more about how you might roll your own, but of course you know never intend to put it into production :-)​
+- You want a side project to learn more about how you might roll your own, but of course you know never intend to put it into production :-)